 Depending on the crime, a convicted criminal may face prison time, probation and/or a monetary fine.

 Punishment in a civil case is typically a monetary penalty.
-A civil case may also result in an injunction or an order to change behavior.
+A civil case may also result in an injunction or an order to change or cease behavior.

-If a defendant is found guilty in a civil proceeding, they do not serve jail time unless they were found guilty in a related criminal case.
+If a defendant is found liable in a civil proceeding, they do not serve jail time or receive probation.

 Some Acts Lead To Civil Lawsuits And Criminal Charges

-Some criminal acts can lead to a civil and a criminal case.
-For example, many Catholic dioceses have been sued for their role in the priest abuse scandal.
+Some acts can lead to a civil and a criminal case.
+For example, many Catholic dioceses have been sued and prosecuted for their role in priest abuse scandals.

 In many of these cases, a priest or clergy member sexually abused a minor.
-Rather than report the crime, many dioceses and church officials covered up the abuse.
-Thus, they are also negligent for the crime.
+Rather than report the abuse, many dioceses and church officials covered it up.

-An experienced, knowledgeable lawyer can help victims determine if a civil lawsuit can be filed following a crime.
+An experienced, knowledgeable lawyer can help victims determine if a civil lawsuit can be filed following abuse.

 Some personal injury attorneys, such as The Meneo Law Group, will work on a contingency basis.
 This means the client will only pay their legal team if a settlement or monetary award is secured.